Find a plan.

 Who is eligible for Arkansas Medicaid?

-• Pregnant women with incomes up to 214% of FPL (as of early 2023, coverage for the mother still only lasts for 60 days after the birth; the majority of the states have extended this to 12 months, but Arkansas has not.
-Legislation that would make this change — HB1010 — is under consideration by the Arkansas legislature in 2023)
+- Pregnant women with incomes up to 214% of FPL (coverage for the mother still only lasts for 60 days after the birth; nearly all of the states have extended this to 12 months, but Arkansas has not.
+Legislation that would make this change — HB1010 — failed to advance in the Arkansas legislature in 2023)

 How do I enroll in Arkansas Medicaid?